Greenlandic independence: Moves towards independence

 In 2023, a commission tasked with drafting a constitution for an independent Greenland presented its proposal.
 In February 2024, the island officially declared that independence is the goal for Greenland.

 US President Donald Trump's interest in Greenland has strengthened the cause of Greenland's independence from Denmark.

-At a press conference in early 2025, pro-independence prime minister Múte Bourup Egede said that "work has already begun on creating the framework for Greenland as an independent state" and apparently hinted that an independence referendum could take place as soon as April 2025, in tandem with the general elections.
+However, Trump's rhetoric and threats of annexation seem to have impacted the outcome of Greenland's 2025 general elections in favour of Denmark-friendly Democratic Party, which became the island's largest party.
+Furthermore, Greenlandic independence activists like Aqqaluk Lynge have publicly shared that Greenland should remain a part of Denmark to protect it from American interference.
+Yet, in those same elections, 25% of the vote went to Greenland's "most radical pro-independence party", Naleraq, whose chair Pele Broberg has expressed frustration at the delay of actions towards independence.

 Greenland has never held an independence referendum, unlike neighbouring territories such as Iceland (in 1918), the Faroe Islands (in 1946) and Newfoundland (in 1948).

 Polling

 A poll in 2016 showed that there was a clear majority (64%) for full independence among the Greenlandic people.

 A 2017 poll showed that 78% of the population would oppose independence if it implied a lower standard of living.

 A 2019 poll showed that 67.8% of Greenlanders support independence from Denmark sometime in the next two decades.

-A 2025 poll showed that 84% of Greenlanders would support independence from Denmark, but 45% of the population would oppose independence if it meant a lower standard of living.
+A 2025 poll showed that a majority 84% of Greenlanders would support independence from Denmark, with 9% opposing.
+61% opposed independence if it meant a lower standard of living, with 39% in favour.
+When asked in a binary choice between the USA and Denmark, 85% preferred to be part of Denmark with only 6% preferring the USA.